ericcheung1/ericcheung1/README.md

-# Hi, I'm Eric
+### Hi, I'm Eric

-I'm an undergraduate economics student with a passion for data.
+I'm an undergraduate economics student.
 I enjoy working on projects that combines sports and programming.

 ---